Future of Conventional Supercars

 Related: Up Close With the All-Electric GAC AION Hyper SSR

 It’s only a matter of time before the abundance of these emerging electric supercars from China will take the stage away from the ICE-powered supercars.
 They are lighter, faster, easy to maintain & fun to drive, and most importantly less costly to build.
 How well the established names are going to prepare themselves to face the EV onslaught, we will have to wait to find out.
-Meanwhile, check the video below showing a NIO EP9 setting a lap record at the Zhejiang circuit.
+Meanwhile, check the video below showing NIO EP9 setting a lap record at the Nurburgring.

 Subscribe